-The Department of Education has two Endowed Chairs (E.V.
-Wilkins and Marc Basnight).
-The Endowed Chairs' specific focus is on serving and recruiting the underrepresented population.
 Due to the small size, students have the opportunity to meet and interact with faculty on a regular basis.
-Faculty and staff in the department are committed to the mission of preparing competent practitioners who facilitate learning.
+Faculty and staff in the department of Education and Psychology are committed to the mission of preparing competent practitioners who facilitate learning.
 Teacher candidates have the opportunity to spend additional time in the classroom through a year-long clinical practice.
 The process has been proven successful based on survey data from school partners.
 Public school teachers serve on various committees in the department.
-This collaboration emphasis the need for more input from public schools.
+This collaboration emphasizes the need for more input from public schools.
 School personnel (principals, superintendents, teachers, other support) actively participate in discussions and explore solutions to current needs and innovative ideas of our program.
 The Education Department is housed in the Willie and Jacqueline Gilchrist Education and Psychology Complex, offering up-to-date technology.
 Professional development opportunities are offered to public school staff.
 ECSU faculty, staff and students also actively engage in Professional Development with school partners.
-This Triad of professionals and preprofessionals working together toward the common goal of preparing to teach children is a creative way of discovering together what is most appropriate for student achievement.
+This Triad of professionals and pre-professionals working together toward the common goal of preparing to teach children is a creative way of discovering together what is most appropriate for student achievement.